Prithivraj Chauhan was a Gurjar king, depict him accordingly: Community body to film-maker | Entertainment

 - India

-Claiming that the 12th-century warrior king Prithviraj Chauhan belonged to the Gurjar community and not the Rajput, a Gurjar organisation on Friday reiterated its demand to depict him as a Gurjar ruler in an upcoming film on him, starred by Akshay Kumar.
+Claiming that the 12th-century warrior king Prithviraj Chauhan was a Gurjar and not a Rajput, a Gurjar organisation on Friday reiterated its demand to depict him so in an upcoming film on him, starring Akshay Kumar.

-According to Britannica, which describes Prithviraj Chauhan or Prithviraj III, as a Rajput Chauhan king”, says the 12the century warrior king’s rule stretched from Sthanvishvara (Thanesar) in the north to Mewar in the south with his Rajasthan’s present-day Ajmer being his kingdom's capital.
+Set to be released next month, the film has been produced by Yash Raj Films and directed by Chandraprakash Dwivedi.
+It also casts Sanjay Dutt, Manushi Chhillar and Manav Vij.
+Prithviraj Chauhan or Prithviraj III, the 12the century warrior king’s rule stretched from Sthanvishvara (Thanesar) in the north to Mewar in the south with Rajasthan’s present-day Ajmer being his kingdom's capital.

 In a news conference, the Akhil Bharatiya Veer Gurjar Mahasabha claimed that the facts mentioned in the epics establish that Prithviraj Chauhan was a Gurjar ruler.
 Acharya Virendra Vikram of the Mahasabha claimed that in Prithviraj Raso Part 1, Prithviraj Chauhan's father Someshwar has been described as a Gurjar.
 “There are several other historic facts which clearly show that he was a Gurjar.
 Based on these facts, we have demanded from the producers of the film to show Prithviraj as a Gurjar ruler in the film and not as a Rajput,” he said.